hughobrien/zfs-remote-mirror/README.md

 	hugh@local$ ssh-keygen -t ed25519 -f ~/.ssh/knox-fifo
 	hugh@local$ ssh-keygen -t ed25519 -f ~/.ssh/knox-send

+These two keys are not password protected, but they are going to be completely restricted in what they can do.
+This allows us to use them in an automatic way, without the fear of them being abused.
-Now sign them.
+Now bless them.
 This will ask for the CA password.

 	hugh@local$ ssh-keygen -s ~/.ssh/knox-ca -I knox-fifo -O clear -O force-command="cd /tmp; mkfifo -m 600 k; cat - > k; rm k" -n hugh ~/.ssh/knox-fifo.pub hugh@local$ ssh-keygen -s ~/.ssh/knox-ca -I knox-send -O clear -O force-command="./zfs-receive.sh" -n root ~/.ssh/knox-send.pub

 Terrified?
 Don't be.
 We're signing the keys we just created and specifying that if they are presented to the remote server, the only thing they can do is execute the described command.
-In the first case we create a *fifo* on the */tmp* memory disk that we write to from *stdin*.
+In the first case we create a [*fifo*](https://www.freebsd.org/cgi/man.cgi?query=mkfifo&sektion=1) on the */tmp* memory disk that we write to from *stdin*.
 This of course, will block until someone reads from it, and that someone is the *zfs-receive.sh* script that we call next, as root.
-Upon reading the *fifo* the key is transferred directly from our local system to the geli process and never touches the disk, or the RAM disk.
+Upon reading the *fifo* the key is transferred directly from our local system to the *geli* process and never touches the disk, or the RAM disk.

 And before you complain, that's not a [*useless use of cat*](https://image.slidesharecdn.com/youcodelikeasysadmin-141120122908-conversion-gate02/95/you-code-like-a-sysadmin-confessions-of-an-accidental-developer-10-638.jpg?cb=1416487010), it's required for *tcsh*.